 - Cause unnecessary site downtime

-- Blacklist your site from search engines
+- Block your site from search engines

 - Lead to loss of revenue